jcorks/raylib-matte/README.md

 # Raylib-Matte (raymatte)
-Raylib bindings for Matte with some extra goodies.
+raylib bindings for Matte with some extra goodies and an emphasis on reducing potential undefined behavior.

 **STILL A WORK IN PROGRESS.**

-*Progress: 20%*
+*Progress: 60%*

 ## Differences vs. the C API